programmermager/programmermager/README.md

 ### Hi there 👋
+Programmermager means LazyProgrammer, Lazy here is more to Chill

 <!--
 **programmermager/programmermager** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.